NamCyan/tesoro/training/README.md

 *Infrastructure:* All experiments are conducted on two NVIDIA A100 GPUs with 80GB of VRAM.

+## Training SATD Detectors
+We train multiple detectors to retrieve SATD comments for our data pipeline.

+Training script can be found at [`train_detector.sh`](scripts/train_detector.sh).

 ## RQ1: Do the manually classified comments contribute to an improvement in the detection of SATD?

 We train each model using [Maldonaldo](https://github.com/maldonado/tse.satd.data) dataset and with extra Tesoro data.
 We then evaluate the performance improvement achieved by integrating the Tesoro data.